tylermercer/personal-website/src/content/posts/software/_unlaunching/resources.md

 Me ([2024-08-01](obsidian://open?vault=personal-writing&file=Spiritual%20Notes%2FJournal%2F2024-08-01))

-> I've been thinking exclusively about my app in the mornings, and while the progress I've made on it has been satisfying, it doesn't feed my soul.
+> I’ve been thinking exclusively about my app in the mornings, and while the progress I’ve made on it has been satisfying, it doesn’t feed my soul.
 >
 > I need to write.
 Specifically, I need to write about eternal truths in ways that change how I think, how I see the world, and who I am.
-I've realized that that's what writing---good, thorough writing---does for me.
+I’ve realized that that’s what writing---good, thorough writing---does for me.
 An example is my essay ["Certainty and Uncertainty as Elements of Faith"](<https://tylermercer.net/posts/faith/certainty-and-uncertainty-as-elements-of-faith/>), which I published on my personal website last September.
-The ideas and connections that I formed as I thought through and refined that essay have changed how I approach the concepts of faith, uncertainty, and humility. [*Innerhelm*](<https://innerhelm.com/>), as a project, has had similar effects, but I've stopped writing for it, and as such have stopped reaping the intellectual and spiritual benefits.
+The ideas and connections that I formed as I thought through and refined that essay have changed how I approach the concepts of faith, uncertainty, and humility. [*Innerhelm*](<https://innerhelm.com/>), as a project, has had similar effects, but I’ve stopped writing for it, and as such have stopped reaping the intellectual and spiritual benefits.
 >
 > Building something cool, useful, and challenging in Logwise is satisfying, but not in the right ways.
-It doesn't lead me to discovering new tools with which I can interact with the world, and learning and growing in truth and understanding.
+It doesn’t lead me to discovering new tools with which I can interact with the world, and learning and growing in truth and understanding.
 >
-> I've gotta start writing again---the kind of writing that refines my thinking.
+> I’ve gotta start writing again---the kind of writing that refines my thinking.

 Kohn ([The Downside of “Grit” (Commentary)](https://www.alfiekohn.org/article/downside-grit/)]):